What Is Big Data in Healthcare, and How Is It Already Being Used?

 Right now, data analytics tools exist that provide better clinical support, at-risk patient population management, and cost of care measurement.
 Many of these systems have established expansive databases—some with billions of data points—that they can then apply sorting and filtering algorithms to in order to rapidly analyze all that information.

-One amazing thing that allows users to do is pinpoint how variations among patients and treatments influence health outcomes.
+These systems allow users to pinpoint how variations among patients and treatments influence health outcomes.
 Based on these insights, providers can determine more precise treatment plans for individual patients or patient populations.
 For example, you can analyze check-up results among your patients in different demographic groups in order to identify what factors might discourage people from taking up the treatment you recommend.

-Using genomic data is one way we’re already able to more accurately predict how illnesses like cancer will progress.
+Using genomic data is one way we’re already able to more accurately predict how illnesses, such as cancer, will progress.

 For example, Emory University and the Aflac Cancer Center partnered with a genomic data analytics organization called NextBio to study data related to medulloblastoma, the most common malignant brain tumor among children.